· · AI

 Caveats, gotchas, and the contrarian view

+I’m not convinced any rollout I have seen got all of these right the first time.
 A few things will bite if you do not look for them.

 OneDrive Files-on-Demand.
 OneDrive’s default mode marks files online-only, which means they sit on disk as zero-byte placeholders until first access.
 If your CLAUDE.md is a placeholder, Claude Code reads the placeholder stub, not the real file.
 The fix is to mark the Departments folder “Always keep on this device” for all Claude Code users, or to push that setting via Intune.
 Microsoft’s Files-on-Demand reference is the source for the per-folder behaviour.
 This is also why track two matters even if track one is healthy.
 The system policy path does not depend on OneDrive sync at all.